djparulan/finastra-assessment/README.md

 or
 ### `yarn`

-Then view the App by running
+Then view the App by running on localhost:3000

 ### `npm start`
 or